paldepind/flyd/README.md

 * [flyd-scanmerge](https://github.com/paldepind/flyd-scanmerge) – Merge and scan several streams into one.
 * [flyd-takeuntil](https://github.com/paldepind/flyd-takeuntil) – Emit values from a stream until a second stream emits a value.
 * Time related
+  * [flyd-every](https://github.com/paldepind/flyd-every) - Takes a number of milliseconds t and creates a stream of the current time updated every t.
   * [flyd-aftersilence](https://github.com/paldepind/flyd-aftersilence) – Buffers values from a source stream in an array and emits it after a specified duration of silience from the source stream.
   * [flyd-inlast](https://github.com/paldepind/flyd-inlast) - Creates a stream with emits a list of all values from the source stream that where emitted in a specified duration.